-The number of feet in a Hugo Mile is calculated by dividing the number of feet actually walked during a hike by the planned number of miles.
+The length of a Hugo Mile is calculated by dividing the number of feet actually walked by the planned number of miles.
 As a result all our hikes are always is the exact distance, in Hugo Miles, as set by the hike leader.
+Even if you GPS says otherwise!